 Your selected content fills the entire screen.
-Once you're in full screen mode, navigate using either the menu bars at the top and bottom (reports) or the menu that appears when you move your cursor (dashboards and visuals).
+When you're in full screen mode, navigate using the menu bar at the bottom.
+If you don't see menu options for a dashboard, move your cursor, and the menu appears.
 Because full screen is available for such a wide variety of content, the navigation options vary.
 Some of the options are:

 Select the Back, Go back, or Back to report button to navigate to the previous page in your browser.
-If the previous page was a Power BI page, it too will display in full screen mode.
-Full screen mode will persist until you exit out.
+If the previous page was a Power BI page, it too displays in full screen mode.
+Full screen mode persists until you exit out.

 Use the Fit to page or Fit to screen option to display your selected content at the largest size possible without resorting to scrollbars.

 To exit full screen mode, select the Exit full screen icon.

-Focus mode is available for dashboards tiles and report visuals.
+Focus mode is available for dashboard tiles and report visuals.

-To open a dashboard tile in focus mode, hover over a dashboard tile or report visual, select More options (...) and choose Open in focus mode.
+To open a dashboard tile in focus mode, hover over a tile, select More options (...) and choose Open in focus mode.

 The visual opens and fills the entire canvas.
-Notice that you still have a Filters pane that you can use to interact with the visual.
+Notice that your report canvas still has a Filters pane that you can use to interact with the visual.
 The Filters pane can be collapsed.

 Explore further by modifying the filters and looking for interesting discoveries in your data.
-As a business user, you can't add new filters, change the fields being used in the visuals, or create new visuals.
+In reading view, you can't add new filters, change the fields being used in the visuals, or create new visuals.
 However, you can interact with the existing filters, cross-filter, pin, subscribe, comment, and much more.